-Today, there are more than 100 dynamic wineries in San Diego County, as the local industry is booming.
-But truth be told, some misinformation seems to surround San Diego's wine industry.
-For example, to the surprise of many, Temecula is not part of San Diego County, but that's not true.
-No offense to our fellow winemaking friends in Riverside County, but we are not one and the same.
+Today, there are more than 115 dynamic wineries in San Diego County and the local industry is booming.
+But truth be told, there seems to be one big common misconception about San Diego's wine industry: many people think Temecula is part of San Diego County, but that's not true.
+No offense to our fellow winemaking friends in Riverside County, but we are not one and the same!

-Once you start to explore this region, you'll discover passionate winemakers with interesting pedigrees, growing a wide selection of varietals (more than 60 distinct vinifera varietals).
+Once you start to explore the San Diego region, you'll discover passionate winemakers with interesting pedigrees and life experiences growing a wide selection of varietals (more than 60 distinct vinifera varietals).
 That incredible variety is due mostly to the exceptionally varied topography of the county.
-San Diego actually has more distinct microclimates than any other single county in the USA with its coastline and canyons; mesas and mountains; desert and dry washes.
+San Diego actually has more distinct microclimates than any other single county in the USA; it has grapes growing on its coastline and canyons; its mesas and mountains; even in its desert and dry washes.
 It has grapes growing at sea level and at every level up to 4,200 feet (which is one of the highest vineyards in the state).

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.